paulehr/saltstack-wordpress/README.md

             salt.verbose = true
     end

 Here is the configuration entries for the salt minion.
 If you cloned the repository you shouldn’t need to make any changes here.
-This tells us where the minion.conf file is for the salt minion, run salt highstate, and we want verbose turned on.
+This tells us where the minion.conf file is for the salt minion, run salt highstate, and that verbose is turned on.
+It’s a good idea to keep this on for troubleshooting purposes.

 ### Setup - salt/